sreejagangapuram/sg/index.md

   - Integrated my about me drawing.
   - Added an HTML table for my senior year schedule
   - Will use issues to keep track of my progress and link them on this site.

+# Week 0 Collaboration
+- worked together and fixed my notebook issue. my notebooks weren't showing up initally.
+- facetimed last night (tuesday) to work on our blogs together and give feeback. we have good communication with each other and with the larger group of four: grace and rachit.
+We have also done group facetimes with our larger group.